cdx-project/cdx-engineering-assignment/README.md

 This repo contains one contract, `CappedSet.sol`, that represents an instance of this special set.
 Its constructor takes an argument `numElements` that represents the maximum number of elements that can be in the set.

- There are three methods that we would like you to implement in `CappedSet.sol`:
+ There are four methods that we would like you to implement in `CappedSet.sol`:

 -  `insert(address addr, uint256 value) returns (address newLowestAddress, uint256 newLowestValue)`
     - This method should add a new element (`addr` and `value`) and return the new element with the lowest `value`, which might be itself.
 If this is the first element being inserted, this method should return `(0,0)`.